 speaker

 President and CEO

 So maybe two points of data first.
 20 days was towards the low end of where we were during COVID.
 If you look at over time, closer to 30 plus or minus is where distribution days of inventory have been.
 Second, those days of inventory are calculated on a backward-looking revenue basis.
 And when you are in a steep decline and expecting to bottom and grow again, the backward-looking days of inventory isn't always the most helpful calculation, although it is the calculation that is consistent across quarters.
-Now that said, in this cycle, the distribution inventory is not just driven by what are they carrying, but sometimes their customers and their customers' channels also have inventory that is de-stocking.
-And so what we're seeing is, depending on which customer, what region, which distributor, there's some of this where the distribution de-stocking is taking place.
-But what is less visible is de-stocking taking place at other places farther downstream that it had all been collecting during the strong quarters as we were in 2023 and 2022 as well.
+Now, that said, in this cycle, the distribution inventory is not just driven by what are they carrying, but sometimes their customers and their customers' customers and their customers' channels also have inventory that is destocking.
+And so what we're seeing is, depending on which customer, what region, which distributor, there's some of this where the distribution destocking is taking place.
+But what is less visible is destocking taking place at other places farther downstream that had all been collecting during the strong quarters as we were in 2023 and 2022 as well.
 So it's a bit more difficult to see.
-We know that distribution is de-stocking at the rate quite significantly over the last three quarters.
+We know that You know, distribution is destocking at the rate quite significantly over the last three quarters.
 But they have to get enough of a signal from their customers on that coming back.
-We do see some early signs of that, but there are requests for expedites, there are requests for pull-ins and all of that.
+You know, we do see some early signs of that, but their request for expedites, their request for pull-ins and all of that.
 But it's hard to read beyond that given how little visibility there is in the market.

+speaker